zjxxxxxxxxx/open-editor/README.md

 <img width="500" src="./public/toggle-button-demo.png" alt="toggle button demo"/>

-Enable the inspector by clicking (shortcut: ⌨️ <kbd>option ⌥</kbd> + <kbd>command ⌘</kbd> + <kbd>O</kbd>) the toggle button in the upper right corner of your browser, then, We can see the source code location information by moving the mouse over the element that needs to be inspected.
+Enable the inspector by clicking (shortcut key: ⌨️ <kbd>option ⌥</kbd> + <kbd>command ⌘</kbd> + <kbd>O</kbd>) the toggle button in the upper right corner of your browser, then, We can see the source code location information by moving the mouse over the element that needs to be inspected.

 <img width="500" src="./public/inspect-element-demo.png" alt="inspect element demo"/>

-At this point, click on the element to automatically open the source code file in the code editor and locate the line and column.
+At this point, click (shortcut key: ⌨️ <kbd>enter</kbd>) on the element to automatically open the source code file in the code editor and locate the line and column.

 <img width="500" src="./public/open-editor-demo.png" alt="open editor demo"/>

-At this time, you can also choose to long press (shortcut key: ⌨️ <kbd>command ⌘</kbd> + 🖱 click) element to view the complete component tree.
+At this time, you can also choose to long press (shortcut key 1: ⌨️ <kbd>backspace</kbd>, shortcut key 2: ⌨️ <kbd>command ⌘</kbd> + 🖱 click) element to view the complete component tree.

 <img width="500" src="./public/open-tree-demo.png" alt="open editor demo"/>